Zioan vs Asana: Self-Hosted Workspace vs Cloud Project Management

 Time tracking

-Zioan has built-in time tracking on every task.
+Zioan has built-in time tracking on every task at no extra cost.
 Log hours, set estimated vs. actual time, and generate board-level time reports with per-user breakdowns.
 Reports export to CSV or PDF.
 Over-budget detection flags tasks that exceed estimates.

 CRM and client management

 Asana has no CRM capabilities.
-Client management requires a separate tool (HubSpot, Salesforce, Pipedrive), and guest access is limited to viewing shared projects — there's no branded client portal.
+Client management requires a separate tool (HubSpot, Salesforce, Pipedrive), and guest access is limited to viewing shared projects.
+There's no branded guest portal.

 Zioan's CRM handles contacts with custom fields, notes categorized by type (call, email, meeting, follow-up, issue, feedback), follow-up dashboards, email templates, and file attachments per client.
 Guest users get a branded login page, see only what you share, and can chat with assigned moderators.